International Enrolment Procedure

 You will be required to submit proof of your English competence as part of your New Zealand visa application.

-Although IELTS is our preferred assessment method there are other recognised programmes such as TOEFL, University of Cambridge and NZCEL.
+Although IELTS is our preferred assessment method there are other recognised programmes such as Pearsons, TOEFL, University of Cambridge and NZCEL.

-TERMS AND CONDITIONS OF ENROLMENT
+TERMS AND CONDITIONS OF EMPLOYMENT

+In some cases there will be additional course fees that relate to the special requirements of your programme.
 Please read these enrolment Terms & Conditions very carefully before signing your enrolment form.
 There is some very important information here for you that describe fee payments, fee protection policies, refund of fees, conduct and complaints procedures.